arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ![Active Docker Images](assets/docker-state.png)

 With all this, you have built and a running multi-protocol gateway based on Portenta X8 and Max Carrier.
+You will be able to observer the data sent by the gateway with The Things Network platform at configured End-Device section under Applications.

 ## Conclusion

-In this tutorial you learned how to set up a Multi-Protocol Gateway composed of WiFi connectivity and LoRaWAN, by using the Portenta X8 and the Portenta Max Carrier.
+In this tutorial you have learned how to set up a Multi-Protocol Gateway composed of WiFi connectivity and LoRaWAN, by using the Portenta X8 and the Portenta Max Carrier.
 You have built the gateway in which it will connect the The Things Network to send the desired data.
 Also, the gateway is capable of exchanging data between Arduino and Linux layer using RPC, in which you have exposed the ports to be able to control a locally attached device or receive data from the local sensor to be sent directly to The Things Network.

 ### Next Steps
 - Now that you have established a multi-protocol gateway, using WiFi and LoRaWAN connectivity, expand the gateway's capability by adding other connectivity types such as Cat-M1 and NB-IoT